Pylons/pyramid/docs/narr/events.rst

 See also :ref:`subscriber_directive`.

-Subscribers may also be configured imperatively via the :meth:`repoze.bfg.configuration.Configurator.add_subscriber` method:
+The :meth:`repoze.bfg.configuration.Configurator.add_subscriber`
+method can be used to perform the same job:

 .. ignore-next-block
 .. code-block:: python